HanalinchEve/Specmobs/README.md

 Shoot webs.
 May spawn with Cave Spider when they are underground.
 ###  Evoker:
+Holding Totem of Undying.
 Teleport when attacked.
 Summon more and faster fangs.
-Have two variants: Necromancer and Flame Evoker.
+2 variants: Necromancer and Flame Evoker(1.20.x).
 (Be careful of fire during raid!)
 ###  Wither:
 Summon Wither Skeleton.
-Summon Wither Skull surrounding itself when its health drops below half.
+Summon Wither Skull surrounding itself when its health drops below half.(1.20.x)
 ###  Ender Dragon:
 Shoot multiple dragon fireball.
 Summon End Crystal on Dragon Breath.
 Provoke Enderman to attack player without carved pumpki nwhen Ender Dragon is attacked.

 ## Configure the Pack:
 Many aspects of this data pack can be configured.